hugodemenez/ContactApp/README.md

 ## Check boxes

 We wanted to be able to select multiple persons to delete them at one time.
-Unfortunately, it didn't work because we already had the event listner on the click on a row of the table view.
+Unfortunately, it didn't work because we already had the event listener on the click on a row of the table view.

 ## Lists of contacts

 We had in mind lists of contacts like favorites, friends, family, work and so on...
 But since everything has to be listed inside a database, we didn't manage to figure out how to deal with multiple lists.

+## Custom pictures

+We wanted to link a custom picture to the contact, however since we didn't manage to access files outside the project, like /Users/ we didn't want to create issues.
+We also tried to use images from the web but it was in BufferImage format and we didn't manage to cast them into javafx.Image class.